smallk/smallk/sphinx/source/pages_documentation_tools.rst

         	[--precision   6]     digits of precision
         	[--nz_per_col  1]     (SPARSE only) nonzeros per column

-The --height, --width, and –-filename options are required.
+The --height, --width, and --filename options are required.
 All others are optional and have the default values indicated.

 The meanings of the various options are as follows::

 	1. --height: number of rows in the generated matrix
-	2. –-width: number of columns in the generated matrix
+	2. --width: number of columns in the generated matrix
-	3. –-filename: name of the output file
+	3. --filename: name of the output file
-	4. –-type: the type of matrix to be generated; the default is a uniformly-distributed random matrix
+	4. --type: the type of matrix to be generated; the default is a uniformly-distributed random matrix
-	5. –-rng_center: random number distribution will be centered on this value
+	5. --rng_center: random number distribution will be centered on this value
-	6. –-rng_radius: random numbers will span this distance to either side of the center value
+	6. --rng_radius: random numbers will span this distance to either side of the center value
-	7. –-precision: the number of digits of precision with which to write the output matrix
+	7. --precision: the number of digits of precision with which to write the output matrix
-	8. –-nz_per_col:  number of nonzero entries per sparse matrix column; valid only for SPARSE type
+	8. --nz_per_col:  number of nonzero entries per sparse matrix column; valid only for SPARSE type

 Sample Runs